Grief & Loss Therapy In San Antonio For Deep Thinkers

 Loving so fiercely it hurts.

-Grief has no finish line.
-It weaves itself into who you’re becoming.
-Sometimes quietly, sometimes in ways you never expected.
+It weaves itself into who you’re becoming, sometimes quietly, sometimes in ways you never expected.

-What Begins to Shift in Grief Therapy
+What Begins to Change in Grief Therapy

-In the beginning, grief can feel like it swallows the air.
 You wake up already heavy.
 You hold it together in public, then collapse in private.
-Some days you wonder if you’re moving forward, other days it feels like you’ve slid backwards.
+Some days you wonder if you’re moving forward, other days it feels like you’ve slid backward.

 The what ifs, should haves, if onlys run on repeat.
 The silence is deafening.
 The world looks the same, but you don’t feel like yourself in it anymore.

-Therapy doesn’t erase grief.
 It doesn’t hand you tidy timelines or quick fixes.
 Instead, it offers a place to set the weight down, even for an hour, and to begin carrying it in a different way.
 Over time, grief softens just enough that you can take a full breath again.

 Moments of calm when the waves don’t knock you flat.